Project-Amethyst/amethyst-player/README.md

 ### Scripts

-Use `run` to start the development server.
+Use `dev` to start the development server.

 ```bash
 npm run dev